arcuri82/web_development_and_api_design/docs/exercises/quiz-game/part-03.md

 Because JSX is not JS, you need to use *Babel* (e.g., with `react` preset) to transform the JSX code when it is bundled with *WebPack*.
+This means adding the proper `module:rules` in `webpack-config.js`.
+Then, `libraryTarget` and `library` can be removed, as no longer needed.

 `quizzes.js` should be left as it is, with the test cases still working correctly with *Jest*.